bbustin/climaduino/README.md

 Setup
 =====
+NOTE: Please use Arduino IDE <= 1.6.1.
+Does not work with Arduino IDE 1.6.2+ for some reason.

 Load the climaduino sketch onto the Arduino Yún, then please refer to the README file in the mqtt_yun_bridge folder.